sagizty/sagizty/README.md

 - 📫 email me at: zhang_tianyi@bii.a-star.edu.sg or zhangtianyi@buaa.edu.cn

-- 🔭 I’m currently working on Computational Pathology, colleborating with:
+- 🔭 I’m currently working on Computational Pathology, at/with:

 CVPD group at Bioinformatics Institute (BII), Agency for Science, Technology and Research (A*STAR), Singapore

-PuzzleLogic Pte, Ltd., & National University of Singapore (NUS), Singapore
+PuzzleLogic & IMVR at National University of Singapore (NUS), Singapore

 - 🌱 To view videos I made about my research and interests : https://space.bilibili.com/64952151?spm_id_from=333.1007.0.0